Log in

 The North American Society for Laser-Induced Breakdown Spectroscopy exists to promote the spread of scientific knowledge, advancing the understanding of laser plasma spectroscopy in North America and around the world.
 We support conferences, forums, and other educational activities to connect scientists and inform the public of the results and implications of current research in LIBS.
 NASLIBS is a nonprofit corporation.

-Royal Society of Chemistry Analytical Division
+Royal Society of Chemistry, Analytical Science Community

 Member organization of FACSS since 1989